apache/openwhisk-deploy-kube/docker/README.md

     ansible playbooks.
   * whisk-script-runner - An alpine-based utility image for running simple bash scripts that need the `wsk` cli available to them.
-  * couchdb - creates and initializes a CouchDB instance for dev/testing of OpenWhisk.
-This image is not intended for production usage.
   * invoker-agent - worker node invoker agent -- used to implement suspend/resume and log consolidation ops for a remote invoker